Valentin Franke: Scientific and educational activity

-Since 1981 V. A. Franke and his colleagues have been working on the light front quantization of the Yang—Mills theory.
+From 1981, Franke and his colleagues have been working on the light front quantization of the Yang—Mills theory.
 This approach proves itself useful in non-perturbative description of quantum chromodynamics.

 After the death of his long-time friend and colleague, Yuri Yappa, V. A. Franke had completed and edited his unfinished monograph on the spinor theory.

+Death

+Franke died on 31 January 2025, at the age of 98.